csev/dj4e/assn/dj4e_ads1.md

 when running `manage.py` or restarting your PythonAnywhere webapp, don't worry - you will see this warning until you set up the social login.

+<b>If you are running on your local computer, (i.e not using PythonAnywhere)
-<b>If you are using Ngrok skip to step 9, otherwise continue with these steps.</b>
+you can skip to step 9, otherwise continue with these steps.
+Steps 6-8 are for PythonAnywhere.</b>

 (6) We are going to switch your application on PythonAnywhere from using an SQLite database to a MySQL database for the rest of this course.
 If you keep running